Gesualdo: Rebel or Rogue?

 What Makes a Great Jazz Trio?

 One of the great jazz trios in jazz history was the Bill Evans Trio.
-Check out the classic footage of the Bill Evans Trio on You Tube.
 In many ways this trio illustrates the best features of a great jazz trio.

 Classic Jazz Trio Instrumentation